SwingGuy1024/Blog/Bad Uses of Optional.md

         }
     }

-This code works, but you may change it to this:
+It works, but you may change it to this:

     private void deleteLegacyUserIfExists(String email) {
         legacyUserService